History of Concept Houses

 showcase that is perfect for vacation-style living; open for 2 years.

 The Vacation House: N1561 East Lakeside Lane, Lake Geneva, WI (2003) – South Shore Club Model Home showcasing the South Shore Club.
 This Old World, classically designed, luxury resort home featured five-star amenities in a charming storybook, lakefront neighborhood; open for 2 years.

-Renaissance.com: 156 Maple Hill Road, Glencoe (2001) – Blending Italian Renaissance and Beaux Arts architectural style with amazing technological achievements, this classically designed residence paid homage to art and science; open for 2 years.
+Renaissance.com: 156 Maple Hill Road, Glencoe (2001) – Blending Italian Renaissance and Beaux Arts architectural style with amazing technological achievements, this classically designed and built Glencoe residence paid homage to art and science; open for 2 years.

 Jewel Box: 1079 Jensen Drive, Lake Forest (2001) – This home featured Craftsman style architecture with the “Jewel Box” approach to design which emphasizes cutting back on rarely used areas and investing the savings into those details that make living in the home a pleasure and exceptional aesthetic experience; open 6 months.

 Turn of the Century House: 224 Sheridan Road, Kenilworth (2000) – Orren Pickell’s first remodel “model” displayed the best of both worlds by restoring the beautiful details of an early 20th century home with the convenience of 21st century amenities.
 An addition allowed us to add a spectacular Great Room as well as a second level master bedroom suite, making the home suitable for today’s lifestyle; open for 8 weeks (pre-sold).